A coach can be the difference

 These are the various types of support I encourage people to have lined up when taking on a lifestyle-centered endeavor.

 Social support - this is a really big one.
-Maybe the biggest.
-We need both these types.
+The closest to non-negotiable.
+We need both all types.

 Healthy role models.
 Everyone’s journey is different but having someone who has been, in your eyes, wildly successful is critical.

 Close relationships.
-Family members, friends, housemates, people in your day to day life who will celebrate your efforts and accomplishments, help you problem solve, or at the very least not create challenges.
+Family members, friends, housemates, people in your day to day life who will celebrate your efforts and accomplishments, help you problem solve, or at the very least won’t create challenges or friction when you start doing things differently.
+Negativity from social connections can be an unexpected and deeply discouraging challenge.
+Find your supporters early!

 Healthy communities.
 Time among people who share similar values around self care is important.
 Gym, outdoor activities, spiritual communities, and health talks or workshops are potentially places where your focus on health would not feel alienating.